In this tutorial you will:

 On the Install an update page click Install a development snapshot:

 A two-step wizard guides you through how to retrieve your latest commit from the Git repository and install it in the Integration environment.
-The Latest commit option in the wizard includes the hello-cloud light module you committed to Git in step 3 of this tutorial.
+The Master option in the wizard includes the hello-cloud light module you committed to Git in step 3 of this tutorial.

 At this point you can check that your module updates are present in the installed snapshot by going to the Magnolia author instance via the Edit content link in the Integration section.
 The state of the light modules should now be identical in both your local Magnolia instance and the cloud-based Integration environment.

 5. Define a release with the hello-cloud module

 You now wrap the snapshot carrying the module updates into an installable release.
 In fact, all of the development snapshots installed in the Integration environment since the last release are wrapped into a single release, but in this tutorial there is only one snapshot to wrap.
 Click Install an update in the Installed releases section.

 On the Install an update page click Define a new release: